matplotlib/matplotlib/doc/README.txt

 then run "python make.py html" again.
 The top file of the results will be ./build/html/index.html

-Note that ../lib/matplotlib/mpl-data/matplotlibrc' is not version controlled, but created when matplotlib is built.
-This means that the HTML documentation cannot be generated immediately after checking out the source code: you will have to run ``python setup.py build`` first.
+Note that Sphinx uses the installed version of the package to build the documentation, so matplotlib must be installed *before* the docs can be generated.
+Even if that is the case, one of the files needed to do this, '../lib/matplotlib/mpl-data/matplotlibrc', is not version controlled, but created when matplotlib is built.
+This means that the documentation cannot be generated immediately after checking out the source code, even if matplotlib is installed on your system: you will have to run ``python setup.py build`` first.

 To build a smaller version of the documentation (without high-resolution PNGs and PDF examples), type "python make.py --small